Blairsden (house): History

 Blairsden was built between 1897 and 1903 for Clinton Ledyard Blair (1867–1949), an American investment banker.
 It was designed by the prominent architectural firm of Carrère and Hastings.
 Blair spared no expense in building Blairsden, including leveling off the mountain, building a funicular to shuttle building materials and later guests up and down the terraced mountain and purchasing trees and shrubs aged 25–50 years old, as he did not wish "to wait for things to grow."
 Blairsden also included a 300-ft reflecting pool decorated with a surround of busts of the Roman Emperors.
-The household employed a large staff of over 70 to support the household and grounds.
+The household employed a staff of over 70 to support the household and grounds.

 Sisters of St. John the Baptist

 After Blair's death in 1949, the mansion was sold for $68,000 to the Sisters of St. John the Baptist, who operated the house as a religious retreat.
 In 2002, the Sisters of St. John the Baptist sold the property to the Foundation for Classical Architecture, owned by Victor Shafferman.